zenium-community/zenium/doc/build-openbsd.md

 #### Wallet Dependencies

-It is not necessary to build wallet functionality to run either `bitcoind` or `zenium-qt`.
+It is not necessary to build wallet functionality to run either `zeniumd` or `zenium-qt`.

 ###### Descriptor Wallet Support